5 Positive Parenting Techniques You Can Use in 2023

 When it comes time for the call, give your children a choice – “Mommy needs to get on her call now.
 Would you like to watch a show or play quietly with your legos while I’m on the phone?”

 Also, give them a way to “tell you something” if something they view as urgent comes up while you’re on the call.
 Leave a pad of paper nearby so they can write or draw whatever they want to tell you as soon as your call is finished.

-Chances are that if you fill their attention buckets ahead of time and lay out clear expectations, your children will be better behaved next time you take a call.
+Chances are that if you fill their attention buckets ahead of time and lay out clear expectations, your children will be better behaved the next time you take a call.

 Note: For Positive Parenting Solutions Members, learn how to use the Attention Overload Tool in Lesson #31 in Session 4 to fend off all sorts of power struggles.

 2. Be Consistent

-While parents intellectually understand the importance of consistency, the truth is, life happens – school is canceled, plans change, additions are made to the calendar last-minute.
+While parents intellectually understand the importance of consistency, the truth is, life happens – school is canceled, plans change, and last-minute additions are made to the calendar.
 While we can’t always control life happening, it’s best to maintain consistent routines, schedules, and expectations in your home the majority of the time.

 How is your morning routine?
 If your children are expected to make their beds, brush their teeth, and get dressed before eating breakfast, then maintain this routine every day.